Persiaran Raja Muda Musa

 Persiaran Raja Muda Musa, Federal Route 2, 2A and 2B is a major highway in Klang, Selangor, Malaysia.
 It connects Klang to Port Klang.
 It is also a main route to Port Klang.
 The highway was named after Raja Muda Musa, father of Sultan Sir Alaeddin Sulaiman Shah of Selangor.

 Route background

 The Kilometre Zero of the Persiaran Raja Muda Musa service roads 2A and 2B are located at Port Klang.
-It has connections to Lebuhraya Persekutuan and KESAS.
+It has connections to Federal Highway and KESAS.